involving financial matters

 nominal victory in his final showdown with House Republicans in the 112th Congress, who began their term emboldened by scores of new, conservative members whose reach to the right ultimately tipped them over.

-a form of social organization in which a female is the family head and title is traced through the female line
+social organization in which a female is the family head

 When they are all sworn into office on Thursday, New Hampshire will become the first state in the nation’s history to send an all-female delegation to Washington.
 And the